MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 You can use Virtual Agent to create a powerful custom bot.
 Virtual Agent makes it easy to create bots that address common support issues.
 You can design a conversation path that leads each customer to a resolution.

-To help get you started and tailor the bot to your specific needs, Virtual Agent lets you create a bot using built-in industry-specific templates.
-For example, Virtual Agent includes a template to help you create a bot for a retail business.
+To help get you started and tailor the bot to your specific needs, Virtual Agent lets you create a bot using built-in content building blocks containing topics, trigger phrases, and pre-authored conversation paths.
+These built-in topics can also be useful as a model for building your own conversations for similar customer-support issues.
+For more information, see [Work with built-in topics](how-to-templates.md).

-Each template comes with built-in content building blocks containing topics, trigger phrases, and pre-authored conversation paths that are tailored to a specific industry.
-For example, the Retail template includes a topic that lets you easily communicate store hours to customers.

-These industry templates can also be useful as a model for building your own conversations for similar customer-support issues.
-For more information, see [Work with templates](how-to-templates.md).

 ## To create a bot